rajeshphy/blog/_posts/2022-05-01-what-is-calculus-of-variations.markdown

   the least of all possible paths.</li>

   <li>If the object starts to fall a little bit below the point 'A', say from point 'B'
-  then also the fall time is the same as that of fall time from point 'A'.
-This makes the cycloid a tautochrone or **same-time curve**.</li>
+  and the fall time is the same as that of fall time from point 'A'.
+Then the cycloid becomes a tautochrone or **same-time curve**.</li>
 </ol>

 Are there any other **brachistochrones** joining O and B, or is the cycloid the